A Brief Description of E2EE

 - Notably, Consol E2EE does not yet support encryption of the titles of any content types.
 For example, if you create a Consol note and encrypt it, the text you add to the note’s body will be encrypted but its title will not be encrypted.
 For now, you should operate accordingly.
 We plan to improve this in the future.

 - You acknowledge that if you encrypt an item after you create and add content to it, there may be a period of time in which your item’s body content is not encrypted while being stored in our database.
 This is only possible because we offer the ability to encrypt items individually, which requires an ESP entry per session.
 This security requirement is not always convenient when reading and writing non-sensitive data.
 To avoid this scenario where sensitive data can be momentarily stored in plain text in our database and ensure the greatest security we offer, we recommend toggling on the encryption lock button next to the “Create” button.

-When toggled on, the button will appear green and all notes, code blocks, and images that are created will be encrypted in your browser before being uploaded and stored on our servers.
+When toggled on, the button will appear green and all notes, code blocks, files, and images that are created will be encrypted in your browser before being uploaded and stored on our servers.
 If an item is already created in an unecrypted state, you may also, where possible, toggle on the crypto button in the item’s pageview before you begin adding content to it.

 The Future of Consol’s E2EE

 As the WebCrypto API evolves we are committed to continuing support for it and implementing the strongest security it can provide.
 We are also committed to bringing E2EE to all components and communications within Consol.